Tiffany & Alastair’s Wedding Photographs

 So the people, place and setting were all great but there were challenges for me as a wedding photographer but that was due to the weather.
-The summer of 2017 was wet and I ended up shooting on some pretty wet weekends and this was another.
+The summer of 2017 was wet and I ended up shooting on some pretty wet weekends and this was one of them.
 The rain didn’t dampen the mood or affect the day but I would have loved to have used the grounds more than was possible for some couple portraits – although in someways it might have helped.
-One of my favourite pictures was of the couple looking down on their guests.
-If it hadn’t been for the rain I might not have taken the couple upstairs to the the private gallery for some bridal portraits and we might not have got the shot.
+One of my favourite pictures was of the couple looking down on their guests – f it hadn’t been for the rain I might not have taken the couple upstairs to the the private gallery for some bridal portraits and we might not have got the shot.

-And hats off to the venue to.
-It’s a great place to photograph inside because of the wonderful big windows that let the daylight flood inside and I we weren’t faced with harsh strip lighting either so the pictures could still look nice and natural.
-And the textures in the hall were fantastic, with wooden floors and the well maintained building there wasn’t anything that stood out like a sore thumb or needed hiding away.
+And hats off to the venue too.
+It’s a great place to photograph inside because of the wonderful big windows that let the daylight flood inside and we weren’t faced with harsh strip lighting either so the pictures could still look nice and natural.
+The textures in the hall were fantastic, with wooden floors and the well maintained building there wasn’t anything that stood out like a sore thumb or needed hiding away.